segashin/flutter-devcontainer/README.md

     - On your Android device, enable Developer Developer Mode and turn on USB debugging.
     - Connect the Android deivce to your computer.
     - Execute `adb devices`.
 You should see your Android device listed.
-        - Check the port at which ADB daemon runs.
+        - Execute `adb tcpip 5555`
-            - It should say something like `* daemon not running; starting now at tcp:5037`
+            - 5555 is the port on which ADB will run.
+Choose a different port if it's occupied by something else.
         - The list might indicate your device is unauthorized
         - On your Android device, you will be asked to allow USB debugging.
         - Execute `adb devices` again to check your device status.